SebastianJedrak/PriceSweeper/README.md

 ### Results
 <img src="https://github.com/SebastianJedrak/PriceSweeper/assets/115486676/076167c3-c55c-4992-8787-a20163e8bf34" alt="results">

 Results are the most important section of the website.
 There you can find all the best offers in online stores.
 By default, most recent deals will be displayed.
-You can search for specific title by using the search bar.
-Stores list will include or exclude shops that may interested you.
+You can search for a specific title by using the search bar.
+Stores list will include or exclude shops that might interest you.
 <br />
-Result section contain information about game rating from Metacritic sevice.
-By clicking it, you will be redirected to Metacritic page with more information about coresponding game.
+Result section contains information about game rating from Metacritic sevice.
+By clicking it, you will be redirected to Metacritic page with more information about corresponding game.
 <br />
-If you're interested by specific offer, click the "Go to Offer" button to be redirected to store.
-Any buy will be contribute cheapshark.com
+If you're interested in specific offer, click the "Go to Offer" button to be redirected to the store.
+Any purchase will be contribute cheapshark.com

 <!-- CONTACT -->
 ## Contact